vladimiryardan/Taffy-Wiki/Taffy-minimum-requirements-for-3rd-party-Dependency-Injection-frameworks.md

 * `any getBean( string beanId )`
 * some method to get a list of all bean id's that the DI framework is aware of.
   * ColdSpring uses `string getBeanDefinitionList()`, and Taffy Factory uses `string getBeanList()`.
-  * The name/implementation doesn't really matter as we can code around this.The important thing is that we can get a list of all beans.
+  * The name/implementation doesn't really matter as we can code around this.
+The important thing is that we can get a list of all beans.
 Even better if we can filter that list by a parent class.
 E.g. get beans that (at some point in their inheritance chain) extend from `taffy.core.resource`.
 If filtering isn't provided, we get all beans and filter manually.

 That's it!
 If your DI framework implements that interface, it's Taffy-compatibile.